sous-chefs/lvm/README.md

 Action  | Description
 ------- | ---------------------------------------------------------------
-:resize | Resize an existing thin pool metadata volume
+:resize | Resize an existing thin pool metadata volume (resizing only handles extending existing, this action will not shrink volumes due to the 'lvextend' command being passed)

 #### Properties